saadaal-dev/saadaal-flood-forecaster/README.md

 # Repository structure
 The repository is structured as follows:
-* `data-extractor`: Contains the scripts to extract the data for the initial SAADAAL system.
+* `src/data-extractor`: Contains the scripts to extract the data for the initial SAADAAL system.
+* `src/flood_forecaster/prediction`: Contains ML code for prediction models.
+* `src/flood_forecaster/recommendation_algorithm`: Contains code for alert recommendations.
+* `src/flood_forecaster/data_ingestion/`: Contains data ingestion modules.
-* `openmeteo`: Contains the scripts to extract the weather data from the Open-Meteo API.
+* `src/flood_forecaster/data_ingestion/openmeteo`: Contains the scripts to extract the weather data from the `Open-Meteo API`.
+* `src/flood_forecaster/utils`: Contains common helper modules, like `alerting_module` for sending alerts.
 * `install`: Contains the scripts to install the required python dependencies on the server.
 * `scripts`: Contains the scripts to be scheduled by crontab on the server.
 * `static-data`: Contains some data that were captured during the data epxloration phase and that are not yet processed by the scripts.
-* `utils`: Contains helper module to be used for sending alerts.
+[//]: # ToDO: *Reorganise* `static-data` *into* `data` *folder and adjust the content to match the models needs.*
+* `config`: Contains configuration files for model path, thresholds, ...
+* `resource`: Contains serialized models.
+* `docs`: Contains documentation on design and architecture details, API, model details and usage, ...

 # Linting and secrets detection